 - Creative writing is powerful both as an activity and as an evaluation tool.
 This enables you to capture feedback from individuals and share it directly with your funders.
 Check out our ‘Using creative writing’ method sheet here.

-- Wordle creates “word clouds” from text that you provide.
+- Wordle creates “word clouds” from text that you provide (like the example above).
 The clouds give greater weight to words that appear more frequently in your text.
 You can share these in reports to show what issues are important to people you support.

 If you feel you could tell your story more effectively through other means, such as a video or voice clips, have a chat with your Funding Officer about different ways of reporting back.
 Lightburn Elderly Association Project (LEAP) decided to create and share a video with the Big Lottery Fund as part of their report.
 Georgie Madden from LEAP told us: